Outline of World History

 1. Early Dynastic Periods (Xia, Shang, and Zhou)

-2. The Shang Dynasty is known for its oracle bone script and bronze casting.
+1. Known for its oracle bone script and bronze casting.

 2. Technological and Cultural Innovations